aquasecurity/postee/README.md

 ## Email integration parameters
 Key | Description | Possible Values
 --- | --- | ---
-user | User name (usually email address) |
+UseMX | Whether to send the email as an SMTP server or a client.
+Specify 'true' if you would like to send email as an smtp server, in this case you don't need to provide user, password, host and port. | true, false user | User name (usually email address) |
 password | Password |
 host | SMTP host name |